Meningococcal diseases are caused by a germ (a kind of bacteria) called meningococcus. This germ can cause two serious diseases:

 When should my child get the vaccine?

 - Your child should be immunized with MCV-C at 12 months of age.
-Your child may also get an earlier dose, started anytime between 2 and 12 months of age and depending on your province or territory’s immunization program.
+Your child may also get an earlier dose, started anytime between 2 and 12 months of age, depending on your province or territory’s immunization program.

 - Adolescents should get a booster dose of MCV-4 or MCV-C at about 12 years of age, even if they got a dose as an infant (although not all provinces or territories will pay for this).